Carl Rogers Library and Store

 The human quest for biosynergy – the synergy of all life – has been ongoing for millennia.
 From Aristotle’s illumination of the concept of synergy – the whole is greater than the sum of its parts — to today, explorers, seekers, and scientists have witnessed earthlings from micro-organism clouds to human communities to natural ecosystems collaborating in mutual synergy.

 Recurring CSP Meetings

-Encounter with Self
+Encounter With Self

-Antonio Santos is hosting a weekly PCA International Zoom meeting, which is held on alternating Saturday and Sunday mornings at 6AM Pacific Daylight Time.
-This start time accommodates the needs of attendees who are spread across the globe.
-The meeting runs for two hours, and is well attended by members of the International PCA Community, CSP and others.
+Antonio Santos hosts a weekly PCA International Zoom meeting, Sunday mornings at 6 AM Pacific Daylight Time.
+This accommodates the needs of attendees who are spread across the globe.
+The meeting runs for two hours and is well attended by members of the International PCA Community, CSP, and others.

-In an effort to bring the Center’s encounter group experience to the general public, CSP facilitators currently offer a two and a half hour sampling of what it is like in CSP’s more intensive face-to-face experiences.
+In an effort to bring the Center’s encounter group experience to the general public, CSP facilitators currently offer a two-and-a-half-hour sampling of what it is like in CSP’s more intensive face-to-face experiences.
 Will Stillwell is facilitating CSP Encounter meetings on the first and third Wednesdays of the month.

 These meetings take place on the 2nd and 4th Fridays of each month from 10 AM to 12 PM, Pacific Daylight Time.
 We generally have around 14 people attending from around the US and the world.
 The purpose is to allow attendees to feel Community and Support as we encounter one another.
 The meeting is open to all CSP members, as well as to others who the members may recommend.

 The full-scale invasion of Ukraine ordered by Russian President Vladimir Putin is a direct violation of the principles of the international legal order, which aims to maintain international peace and security…